wbf1015/conformer_for_ASR/README.md

 # conformer_for_ASR
-Conformer net for auto apeech recognition
+Conformer net for auto speech recognition